lklegal/User_CRUD/README.md

 # User CRUD

 This is a very simple practice project for the "Vem Ser Tech - Backend" bootcamp, from Ada Tech.
-Here I put in practice what I have learned from how to make restful APIs.
+Here I put in practice what I have learned from how to make RESTful APIs.